Bolides/Highway/README.md

 Run sourcery to generate protocols.

-1. Add an Macos application to your project
+1. Add an Macos application to your project named `Automate`
+    > The project Highway contains a Automate target setup like we explan in this use case

+2. I can not work, to my knowledge, in a sandboxed way.
+So you need to do 2 things:
+    2.1 Automate has a .entitlements file.
+Set sandbox to no 2.3 In build settings set inject base entitlements to no.
+3. Add button to run sourcery